-the timing and results of clinical trials of edasalonexent and any of our other product candidates;

-- · commencement or termination of collaborations for our development programs; - failure or discontinuation of any of our development programs; - the success of existing or new competitive products or technologies; - · results of clinical trials of product candidates of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - · announcement or expectation of additional financing efforts; - · sales of our common stock by us, our insiders or other stockholders; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in estimates or recommendations by securities analysts, if any, that cover our stock; - · changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- · announcement of updates regarding, or the results of, our exploration and evaluation of strategic options; - the timing and results of clinical trials of any future product candidate; - · commencement or termination of collaborations for any development programs we may pursue; - failure or discontinuation of any of any development programs we may pursue; - the success of existing or new competitive products or technologies; - \cdot $\;$ results of clinical trials of product candidates of competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - $\cdot \quad \text{ the recruitment or departure of key personnel;} \\$ - the level of expenses related to a product candidate or clinical development program; - · the results of any additional efforts to develop additional product candidates or products; - · actual or anticipated changes in estimates as to financial results or recommendations by securities analysts that cover our stock; - \cdot $\;$ announcement or expectation of additional financing efforts; - announcement of collaborations, licenses, acquisitions or other comparable forms of transactions; - · sales of our common stock by us, our insiders or other stockholders; - · variations in our financial results or those of companies that are perceived to be similar to us; - \cdot $\;$ changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions, including political instability, or instability from an outbreak of pandemic or contagious disease, such as the ongoing COVID-19 pandemic; and - the other factors described in this "Risk Factors" section.

-Additionally, in the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because smaller pharmaceutical and biotechnology companies have experienced significant stock price volatility in recent years.
+Additionally, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
 If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.